Skip to main content

 Ticket closing

-In the Brinqa Platform, the life cycle of a ticket is directly tied to the vulnerabilities or findings associated with that ticket.
-In other words, a ticket remains in an "open" state as long as it has associated findings that need addressing.
-Once all of the findings tied to a specific ticket have been resolved, the ticket doesn't close immediately.
-Instead, it's marked for closure and upon the next run of the automation, if the system confirms that all the findings tied to a specific ticket have been resolved, that ticket is then closed.
+• Resolution of findings: Once all of the findings tied to a specific ticket have been resolved, the ticket doesn't close immediately.
+Instead, it's marked for closure, and upon the next run of the automation, if the system confirms that all the findings tied to a specific ticket have been resolved, that ticket is then closed.
 This process ensures that the ticket status accurately reflects the current state of associated findings.

-Importantly, tickets in the Brinqa Platform are not manually deleted but rather they reach a "closed" status.
 This approach not only ensures comprehensive tracking of all identified vulnerabilities and their remediation status, but also maintains a clean, efficient, and structured way to manage the backlog of tickets.
 As a result, this makes the review of historical data and understanding your organization's vulnerability management performance over time easier and more accurate.